190sTermometer/Frontend/README.md

 **IOT**
 The IOT devices must be registered and given a specific update frequency, using the key 'updateInterval' in order for the connection to the cloud to function.
 The IOT device then every x (insert updateInterval) seconds takes a measurement and pushes it to the database through a PUT function.
 **Vue**
-In order for the Vue project to work read "Vue (Frontend) and enter the given commands into the console.
+In order for the Vue project to work read "Vue (Frontend)" and enter the given commands into the console.

 **AWS**
 When creating and registering a device: